Understanding poker chip values and colors [complete guide]

 Rectangular poker chips

-For the highest-stakes cash games, casinos started using rectangular plaques.
+For the highest-stakes cash games, casinos sometimes use rectangular plaques.
 These are heavier and clearly different from any poker chip.
 Their unique design is an indicator that the stakes are high.
-High-stakes players often enjoy using something other than standard gambling chips.
-And it’s not a coincidence that the shape of these chips resemble the shape of paper money.
+High-stakes players often enjoy using something other than standard gambling chips, and it’s not a coincidence that the shape of these chips resemble the shape of paper money.

 Chip values in poker tournaments

-Poker chip values don’t represent actual dollar amounts, so most tournaments report chip counts by prefacing the number with T$.
+Poker chips used in tournaments don’t represent actual dollar amounts, so most tournaments report chip counts by prefacing the number with T$: 'tournament dollars'.

 High value chips in tournaments